Generating Images with 3D Annotations Using Diffusion Models: 3D Diffusion Style Transfer (3D-DST)

 \subsection{Diverse Text Prompts by LLM}

-Text prompts play a crucial role in guiding diffusion models to generate diverse images~\cite{Rombach2022High}.
-However, current data augmentation methods based on diffusion models often rely on overly simplistic text prompts to guide the image generation process.
-For example, \cite{Azizi2023Synthetic} utilizes class names directly as text prompts, while \cite{Zhang2023ControlNets} employs a default prompt such as ``a high-quality, detailed, and professional image.''
-These simplistic approaches fail to fully harness the rich appearance information stored within diffusion models.
+Text prompts play a crucial role in guiding diffusion models to generate diverse images.
+However, existing diffusion-model-based data augmentation methods often rely on overly simplistic text prompts.
+For example, \cite{Azizi2023Synthetic} utilize class names directly as text prompts, while \cite{Zhang2023ControlNets} employ a default prompt such as ``a high-quality, detailed, and professional image.''
+These methods fail to fully harness the rich appearance information stored within diffusion models.

-To address the aforementioned issue, we present a novel strategy for text prompt generation.
-Our approach involves combining the class names of objects with the associated tags or keywords of the CAD models.
-This combined information forms the initial text prompts.
-Then, we enhance these prompts by incorporating the descriptions generated by LLM~\cite{Touvron2023LLaMA}.
+To address the above issue, we present a novel strategy for text prompt generation.
+Our approach forms the initial text prompts using the class names of objects with the associated tags or keywords of the CAD models.
+Then, we enhance these prompts by incorporating the descriptions generated by LLM.
 The final text prompts $\mathcal T$ of a CAD model $\mathcal C$ are created as follows,

-where $t$ represents a prompt template, such as "a photo of $\cdots$". $w$ corresponds to the one-word class name of the CAD model $\mathcal C$, while $k$ denotes the tags or keywords associated with $\mathcal C$ in the 3D shape repository (e.g., ShapeNet~\cite{Chang2015ShapeNet} and Objaverse~\cite{Deitke2022Objaverse}).
-LLM~\cite{Touvron2023LLaMA} is a large language model capable of generating rich and coherent descriptions (e.g., backgrounds, colors) when provided with the initial text prompts $(t, w, k)$.
+where $t$ represents a prompt template, such as ``a photo of $\cdots$". $w$ corresponds to the class name of the CAD model $\mathcal C$, while $k$ denotes the tags or keywords associated with $\mathcal C$ in the 3D shape repository (e.g., Objaverse-XL).
+LLM is a large language model capable of generating rich and coherent descriptions (e.g., backgrounds, colors) when provided with the initial text prompts $(t, w, k)$.